snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_labels.md

 ---
 # Getting Shipment Labels

-SortedPRO can generate despatch labels for all of its carriers, enabling PRO customers to download labels without having to request them directly from the carrier.
+SortedPRO can generate its own despatch labels, enabling PRO customers to download labels without having to request them directly from the carrier.
 This page explains how to get labels for a specific shipment or an individual package within a shipment.

 ---

 ## The Labels Request

-Getting labels is a key part of all PRO workflows, as an unlabelled shipment cannot be dispatched.
-When a shipment is allocated, PRO generates delivery labels for all of its `contents` properties.
+Getting labels is a key part of all PRO workflows, as an unlabelled shipment cannot be despatched.
+When a shipment is allocated, PRO generates delivery labels for all of that shipment's `contents` properties.

 Labels are usually retrieved before a shipment has been manifested.